ShabnaNazar/MNIST_AZURE/README.md

 As part of the take home assignment, I have deployed the model in Azure Machine Learning Studio.

 ##### During the experimentation phase, I have done the below steps to deploy the model as a real time endpoint.
-1. Download a dataset and look at the data
+1. Download the MNIST dataset from Azure Open Datasets  and review the data
-2. Train an image classification model and log metrics using MLflow
+2. Train the MNIST dataset using Logistic Regression model and log metrics using MLflow
 3. Check the Model performance matrix
 4. Deploy the model to a real time endpoint
 5. Test the model using an API request